 What is hematology?

 Hematology is the study of blood and blood disorders.
-Hematologists and hematopathologists are specially trained doctors who specialize in diseases of the blood and blood components, including blood and bone marrow cells.
+Hematologists and hematopathologists are highly trained healthcare providers who specialize in diseases of the blood and blood components.
+These include blood and bone marrow cells.
 Hematological tests can help diagnose anemia, infection, hemophilia, blood-clotting disorders, and leukemia.

 What is the difference between a hematologist and a hematopathologist?

 A hematologist is usually a board-certified internist, or pediatrician who has completed additional years of training in hematology.
-The hematologist generally focuses on diagnosing and managing hematologic disease, especially cancers.
+The hematologist generally focuses on direct patient care and diagnosing and managing hematologic disease, especially cancers.

 A hematopathologist is usually board-certified in both anatomical and clinical pathology and has additional years of training in hematopathology.
-Hematopathology is not only the study of disease of the blood and bone marrow, but also of the organs and tissues that use blood cells to perform their physiologic functions, such as the lymph nodes, the spleen, thymus, and other lymphoid tissue.
-The hematopathologist focuses on the diagnosis of conditions of the hematopoietic and lymphocyte-rich tissues, usually by direct examination of tissue and blood in the lab.
+Hematopathology is not only the study of disease of the blood and bone marrow.
+It is also the study of the organs and tissues that use blood cells to perform their physiologic functions.
+These include the lymph nodes, the spleen, thymus, and other lymphoid tissue.
+The hematopathologist focuses on the diagnosis of conditions of the hematopoietic and lymphocyte-rich tissues.
+This is usually done by direct exam of tissue and blood in the lab.